What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 • total number of councillors elected to a council (council size)

-• number of wards (electoral areas) for the election of councillors
+• number of wards or electoral areas for the election of councillors

 • boundaries of wards for the election of councillors